SAP-samples/teched2023-IN160/exercises/ex4/README.md

 ***

-1. Navigate to the sub-navigation item - Integrations and APIs under the Design tab and click on Create to create a package
+1. Navigate to the sub-navigation item - "Integrations and APIs" under the Design tab on the left side pane and click on "Create" to create a package

 ![](/exercises/ex4/images/04_01_0010.png)